Skip to Content

 HI Yoho National Park, Whiskey Jack Wilderness Hostel

 This rustic HI Yoho National Park Whiskey Jack Hostel is located right near the famous Takakkaw Falls, which is not only a great attraction in itself, but also acts as the trailhead for some of Yoho’s best hiking routes.
-It’s generally open from late June until September and attracts a friendly, adventurous crowd, although it’s closed for renovations in Ssummer 2023.
-You can check availability and book a room once they re-open on Hostelworld.com.

 Lake O’Hara Lodge

-So, throughout this blog post we think we’ve established that Lake O’Hara is a true dream-worthy destination.
+So, throughout this blog post, we think we’ve established that Lake O’Hara is a true dream-worthy destination.
 If you’d love to stay overnight at this bucket list-worthy lake but aren’t that keen on camping (or missed out on a spot because of the insane supply and demand issue) then you can book a room at the Lake O’Hara Lodge instead.
-This classy lodge is perched right on the edge of this exquisitely beautiful lake, so you really will have the best seat in all of Yoho National Park.

-As is the case with everything related to Lake O’Hara, bookings at this lodge aren’t that easy to come by.
-You’ll need to give them a call at (250) 343-6418 between 8:30 am and 2:30 pm on Monday, Tuesday, or Wednesday.
-If you’re able to get a reservation, you’ll also need to pay a booking deposit because this place is very in-demand.
-There are only eight rooms in the main lodge (starting at $860 CAD per night for two people) or one of their cabins for $1,215 CAD per night.
+If you’re able to get a reservation (lucky you!), you’ll also need to pay a booking deposit because this place is very in demand.
+There are only eight rooms in the main lodge (starting at $945 CAD per night for two people) or one of their cabins for $1,335 CAD per night.
 The rate does include transportation to the lodge down their access road, all your meals, afternoon tea, and taxes, so that helps!

 Also, just a heads up: staying at the lodge doesn’t guarantee you a spot on that elusive Parks Canada shuttle.
 Sorry!